This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Additionally, always choose lighter colors over darker ones.
 A light tan over a dark chocolate brown makes an enormous difference.

 Keep in mind the golden rule of shoes: Dark colors make the shoes look smaller.

 Sometimes it all comes down to the style that you’re wearing.
 Not all people will notice your small feet, regardless of what you imagine.
 The main thing that most people easily and almost instantly see is the shoe itself and your overall style.

-If your shoes are pleasing on the eye and look cool, people will compliment you instead of criticizing your feet for the size irregularities.
+If your shoes are pleasing to the eye and look cool, people will compliment you instead of criticizing your feet for the size irregularities.

 Choose the shoe style that suits the clothes you wear.
-You don’t have to take other people’s opinion to know whether your shoes fit with your style or not.
+You don’t have to take other people’s opinions to know whether your shoes fit your style or not.
 So make your impeccable taste stand out rather than your size.

 So the best advice for people who have small feet comes down to multiple factors – chunky soles, pointier shoes, lighter color, and style.